 While implementing technical measures and security practices is crucial in preventing pharming attacks, awareness is one of the best defenses against pharming.
 Recognizing suspicious warning signs, verifying the authenticity of websites, and identifying social engineering tactics are all human-reliant ways to better prevent pharming attacks and related cyber threats.

 Pharming is much more effective than phishing because it doesn’t require the user to click a link.
 Nonetheless, phishing is still a popular attack vector for threat actors.
 Pharming is beneficial for threat actors with programming knowledge.
 Malware authors still need to spread malicious programs to targeted users, so email messages are used to spread the malware to intended recipients.
 After the malware executes on targeted user computers, an attacker can collect money or sensitive information from ads and malicious websites.

-Whether it’s through email or pharming, users should always avoid running executable files attached to email or files from unofficial software sites.
+Whether through email or pharming, users should always avoid running executable files attached to email or files from unofficial software sites.
 Pharming and phishing aim to steal credentials or banking information, so avoid attachments and malicious software on suspicious websites.